Reaper-Soul/Destruction-of-Windows/README.md

-# Destruction-of-Windows
-Windows Complete Destruction
-# Extreme Destruction of Windows Script - USE AT YOUR OWN RISK
+# Final Stage: Maximum Destruction Script - BEYOND EXTREME
-# This script will make the system unbootable or render it unusable.
+# This script will obliterate your system beyond recovery.
+Use only in a test environment.
+# YOU HAVE BEEN WARNED!

 # Ensure script is run as Administrator
 if (!([Security.Principal.WindowsPrincipal][Security.Principal.WindowsIdentity]::GetCurrent()).IsInRole([Security.Principal.WindowsBuiltInRole]::Administrator)) {